dylanlikelihood/My-Statistical-Reading-List/README.md

 * *Design of Observational Studies* — Rosenbaum (There is a new book, An Introduction to the Theory of Observational Studies)

+## Optimal Design

+* *Optimal Design of Experiments: A Case Study Approach* - Goos and Jones

 ## Medical Statistics

 * *Statistical Issues in Drug Development* — Senn